frame-lang/frame-docs/advanced_frame/persistance.rst

 .. image:: images/traffic_light.png
     :height: 300

 The main loop will first instantiate and then persist the TrafficLight system.
-After sleeping the program will enter a loop that reloads the system, sends a tick to it,
+After sleeping, the program will enter a loop that reloads the system, sends a tick to it,
 persists the system again and then sleeps.